Soap opera: ERT

 YENED (which was renamed ERT2 in 1982) was responsible for the first Greek soap operas I Kravgi Ton Likon and Megistanes.
 ERT also produced the long-running soap O Simvoleografos.
 Since 2000 and with the introduction of private television, ERT produced additional daily soap operas, which included Pathos ("Passion"), Erotika tis Edem ("Loving in Eden") and Ta ftera tou erota ("The Wings of Love").
 These failed to achieve high ratings and were canceled shortly after their premiere.

 ALPHA

 Alpha produced Kato apo tin Acropoli ("Under the Acropolis"), which ran for 2½ years.

-In 2022, Alpha produce a new soap opera Paradeisos based on the italian soap Il Paradiso Delle Signore.
+In 2022, Alpha produce a new soap opera Paradeisos based on the Italian soap Il Paradiso Delle Signore.

 Cyprus

 Weekday shows

 The first daytime soap opera produced by a Cyprus channel was LOGOs TV's Odos Den Ksehno ("'Don't Forget' Street"), which ran from January to December 1996.
 It was followed by To Serial, which also ran for one year from September 1997 to June 1998.

 CyBC created the third weekdaily soap, Anemi Tou Pathous ("Passion Winds"), running from January 2000 to June 2004, which was replaced by I Platia ("The Square") from September 2004 to July 2006.
 Epikindini Zoni ran from 2009 to 2010, and was cancelled after 120 episodes.
-Vimata Stin Ammo made its debut in September 2010.
+Vimata Stin Ammo made its debut in September 2010 until 2014 and was followed by Halkina Hronia (2017–2022).